Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: Introduction

-Goal-oriented semantic communication (GOSC) \cite{GOSC} has recently been recognized as a promising paradigm to address the redundant transmission problem.
-Unlike conventional bit-oriented communication schemes that aim to transmit all signals reliably at the bit level, GOSC focuses on extracting and transmitting the task-relevant information from the raw data, enabling more efficient and purpose-driven information exchange.
-By doing so, it can significantly reduce the communication size while guaranteeing the success of the task.
-Recent efforts have explored the application of GOSC in robotic control: Xu \textit{et al.} \cite{xu} defined semantic-level and effectiveness-level performance metrics for C\&C signals, and designed a general task-oriented semantic-aware framework to reduce the redundant transmission of C\&C signals.
+Goal-oriented semantic communication (GOSC) \cite{GOSC} has recently emerged as a promising paradigm to address the problem of redundant data transmission.
+Different from deep joint source and channel coding (JSCC) frameworks \cite{JSCC, Reviewer2}, which typically rely on end-to-end deep neural network (DNN) training and latent feature embeddings, these frameworks may suffer from poor interpretability and sensitivity to wireless channel variations.
+GOSC effectively mitigates these limitations by extracting and transmitting only the semantic representation that directly contributes to the application objective \cite{SR1, SR2}.
+Owing to these advantages, recent efforts have explored the application of GOSC in robotic control \cite{xu, wu}.
+It is worth noting that, for robotic control applications, the semantic representation corresponds to the critical control information required for motion control, such as thrust, roll angle, yaw angle, and velocity of the C\&C data \cite{xu}.
+Xu \textit{et al.} \cite{xu} defined semantic-level and effectiveness-level performance metrics for C\&C signals, and designed a general task-oriented semantic-aware framework to reduce the redundant transmission of C\&C signals.
 Wu \textit{et al.} \cite{wu} proposed a joint age of information (AoI) and value of information (VoI) based queue ranking strategy to prioritize those effectiveness-critical C\&C signals received by the UAV.
 However, \cite{xu} and \cite{wu} focused solely on the transmission of C\&C signals under the ideal assumption that the BS knows the accurate location of UAV in real-time.
 This assumption is unrealistic in practice since sensing inevitably introduces detection errors.
 While in the context of ISAC, the transmission of C\&C signals inherently depends on the accuracy of sensing results.
 This intrinsic coupling between sensing and communication highlights the necessity to jointly design the GOSC transmission for both sensing and C\&C signals.